dgoodwin/gophoto/README.md

 Use `docker-compose stop && docker-compose rm` to destroy the environment completely.

+Use `docker exec -ti gophoto_db_1 psql -U postgres gophoto` to access the database manually.

 # Running From Source

 You probably don't want to do this...